-Since we will be the custodians of Glen’s garden next door for about a month or so while he travels, we couldn’t help but notice the overabundance of delicious Meyer lemons just sitting there on the tree with no one to eat them and love them.
+Since we will be the custodians of our neighbor’s garden next door for about a month or so while he travels, we couldn’t help but notice the overabundance of delicious Meyer lemons just sitting there on the tree with no one to eat them and love them.

 Now we are having lemon everything.
 It’s juice is the acid balance for my salad dressings.
 It’s zest gets sprinkled on the summer squash/mint/coppa/tapenade/goat cheese pizza right after a drizzle of olive oil before it hits the oven.
 It’s the squeeze to refresh and brighten the leftover whatever I concocted in haste the other day.
 It’s even the centerpiece on the table in a pretty white, rectangular bowl.